Triglyceride

-A triglyceride (TG, triacylglycerol, TAG, or triacylglyceride) is an ester derived from glycerol and three fatty acids (from tri- and glyceride).
+A triglyceride (from tri- and glyceride; also TG, triacylglycerol, TAG, or triacylglyceride) is an ester derived from glycerol and three fatty acids.

-Triglycerides are the main constituents of body fat in humans and other vertebrates, as well as vegetable fat.
+Triglycerides are the main constituents of body fat in humans and other vertebrates as well as vegetable fat.

-They are also present in the blood to enable the bidirectional transference of adipose fat and blood glucose from the liver, and are a major component of human skin oils.
+They are also present in the blood to enable the bidirectional transference of adipose fat and blood glucose from the liver and are a major component of human skin oils.

 Many types of triglycerides exist.
 One specific classification focuses on saturated and unsaturated types.
 Saturated fats have no C=C groups; unsaturated fats feature one or more C=C groups.
 Unsaturated fats tend to have a lower melting point than saturated analogues; as a result, they are often liquid at room temperature.